The Commonplace

 0.05

 Operationalizing explainability alongside monitoring (data-drift detection, retraining schedules) and usage rules stabilizes managerial outcomes and raises adoption/trust.
-Adoption Rate positive medium stability of managerial outcomes (e.g., consistent decision impact) and adoption/trust indicators
+Adoption Rate positive stability of managerial outcomes (e.g., consistent decision impact) and adoption/trust indicators

 0.05

 Staged, practice-oriented workflows lower upfront adoption costs and implementation risk for SMEs, increasing marginal adoption likelihood when organizational readiness and governance are explicit.
-Adoption Rate positive speculative upfront adoption costs, implementation risk, and adoption likelihood (not empirically measured in the paper)
+Adoption Rate positive upfront adoption costs, implementation risk, and adoption likelihood (not empirically measured in the paper)

 0.01

 MLOps and governance provisions shift costs from one-off implementation to ongoing maintenance, implying recurring costs that should be captured in economic evaluations.
-Firm Productivity negative medium cost structure (recurring maintenance costs vs one-off implementation costs)
+Firm Productivity negative cost structure (recurring maintenance costs vs one-off implementation costs)

 0.05

 The evidence base presented is limited to a single SME pilot, so generalizability across sectors, firm sizes, and data regimes is untested and requires further research.
-Research Productivity negative high external validity / generalizability of results beyond the single pilot
+Research Productivity negative external validity / generalizability of results beyond the single pilot

 n=1